How ISO 27001 helps you protect your information

 How ISO 27001 will help you achieve compliance with the GDPR

-ISO 27001 certification has been recognized for its capacity to provide evidence of intent and effort to comply with the GDPR.
+ISO 27001 certification has been recognised by several European supervisory authorities for its capacity to provide evidence of intent and effort to comply with the GDPR.

 An ISO 27001-compliant ISMS encompasses the three essential aspects of a comprehensive information security regime: people, processes, and technology.

-ISO 27001 sets out a list of 114 recommended controls (described in Annex A), set out in 14 different sections, that covers, among other things, supplier relationships, incident response management, physical security, cryptography, asset management, policies, and human resources.
-In this way, your organization is covered for any eventuality.
+ISO 27001 also sets out a recommended list of 114 controls (described in Annex A), set out in 14 different sections, that covers, among other things, supplier relationships, incident response management, physical security, cryptography, asset management, policies, and human resources.
+In this way, your business is covered for any eventuality.

 Effective risk management should be at the heart of an ISMS.
-Likewise, the GDPR specifically requires risks to be taken into account to protect personal data.
+Likewise, the GDPR specifically requires a risk assessment to ensure an organization has identified risks that can affect personal data.

 Certification to ISO 27001